tylerzak/configure-vpn/README.md

 <img src="https://i.gyazo.com/f21bb85ab7219dcd16c2e0cf8a4b0690.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I began by creating a virtual machine inside of azure.
+I started by creating a new virtual machine (VM) within Microsoft Azure.
+The VM configuration was selected based on my desired specifications, such as the region and operating system.
+Once the VM was successfully provisioned, I ensured it was ready for remote access.
 </p>
 <br />